 - Listen for authorities to tell you when it is safe to come out.
 Tune in to your local emergency radio or television station.
 For Panola College information, wait for Pony Alerts or web site updates, or await word from local officials.

 EPIDEMIC - Preventing the spread of germs:

-Respiratory infections such as colds, coughs and the flu affect the nose, throat and lungs.
+Respiratory infections such as colds, coughs and the flu affect the nose, throat, and lungs.
 The germs (viruses and bacteria) that can cause these infections are spread person-to-person in the air of by physical contact.
-Tips to help prevent spreading germs or avoiding catching someone else's germs include:
+Tips to help prevent spreading germs or avoiding catching germs from someone else include:

 Keep your germs to yourself: